Add and edit a shape in Numbers on iPad

 The shapes library contains hundreds of shapes in a variety of categories.
 After you add a shape to a sheet, you can customize the shape in a number of ways.
 For example, you can change the standard five-point star into a twenty-point starburst and adjust how rounded the corners of a square are.
 You can also add text inside a shape and fill a shape with color or an image.

 Add a shape

-Select a category at the top of the shapes library, then tap or drag a shape to add it to your sheet.
+Select a category at the top of the shapes library, then tap a shape to add it to your sheet.

 To search for a shape, tap at the top of the shapes library, then enter the name of the shape.